thepipster/nStorm/README.md

 ### Creating a Data source

-Data source blocks are fairly easy to create, the only restriction is that the block must contain a `start(context)` function.
-To output any messages, call the `emit(data)` function of the `context` object passed into the start function.
+Data source blocks are fairly easy to create, using the `BaseBolt` base class.
+The only restriction is that the block must contain a `start()` function that returns a promise.
+To output any messages, call the `this.emit(data)`.

 The data you pass should be an Array or Object.